Mar 27, 2018

 If you work in a loud environment, there are steps you can take to increase your safety and avoid hearing loss.
 This involves wearing the proper ear protection.
 Even if your employer is not legally required to provide hearing protection for you, it is still a good idea to buy some yourself.
 There are a variety of ear plugs, muffs, and other types of protection for you to choose from.
 Having quality ear protection that is suited to your specific needs will help keep you safe from hearing loss.

 Knowledgeable Workers’ Comp Attorneys in Atlanta

-With more than 20 years of collective experience, The Law Offices of Nathaniel F. Hansford, LLC provides diligent representation to injured employees.
-If you have suffered hearing loss or other injuries at work, we will help you file a workers' compensation claim.
+With more than 20 years of collective experience, Hansford McDaniel LLC provides diligent representation to injured employees.
+If you have suffered hearing loss or other injuries at work, we will help you file a workers’ compensation claim.
 Our Atlanta workers’ comp attorneys will fight on your behalf as you seek compensation for medical bills, disability, lost wages, and other injury-related expenses.

 Contact us today to schedule a free consultation.